wwPDB/py-wwpdb_apps_val_rel/README.md

 By default, the queues are not priority queues.

-To make priority queues, pass an argument of --priority to PopulateValidateRelease and ValidationReleaseServiceHandler.
+To make priority queues, pass an argument of --priority to PopulateValidateRelease, ValidationReleaseServiceHandler, and find_and_run_missing.

+All of them must have an argument of --priority for any particular priority queue.

 The priority values are determined automatically, with higher values having higher priority.